stevefoga/landsat-tools/landsat-qa-qgis-toolbox/README.md

 * Initial version of the code.

 ### TO-DO
 * QGIS [does not support Raster Attribute Tables](https://issues.qgis.org/issues/4321), so the tool simply color-codes and re-names each category, but does not make them accessible for analysis.
-This is potentially useful for mapping and quick analysis.
+This is potentially useful for mapping and quick visualization.
   * If Raster Attribute Table support becomes available, some preliminary source code is provided, but commented out in [decode_qa.py](./src/decode_qa.py).
+* Code could be simplified if qa_values variable is removed from [lookup_dict.py](./src/lookup_dict.py) and replaced with bit flags.
 * Tool should ideally have functionality to unpack bands, and optionally combine into a binary raster.
 * Tool should automatically populate input interface with sensor and band, based on input band name.
 * Tool needs an icon besides the QGIS default.
 * General code cleanup needed once complete.
 * Documentation needs re-worked to be compliant with standards of host institution.

-* (Optional) Code could be simplified if qa_values were removed from [lookup_dict.py](./src/lookup_dict.py) and replaced with bit flags.
+* (Optional) Include any other features included in (Landsat QA ArcGIS Toolbox)[https://github.com/USGS-EROS/landsat-qa-arcgis-toolbox].

 ## Installation
 The Landsat QA QGIS Toolbox can be installed using the following steps:
 1. Navigate to the QGIS Python plugins directory,
-  * Windows, QGIS 2.14.1: C:\Users\YOUR_USERNAME\.qgis2\python\plugins\
+    * Windows, QGIS 2.14.1: C:\Users\YOUR_USERNAME\\.qgis2\python\plugins\
 2. In the plugins directory, create directory "landsat-qa-qgis-toolbox",
-3. Download the .zip file here,
-4. Extract the contents of the .zip file,
+3. Extract the contents of the .zip file,
-5. Copy all contents from inside the "src" directory to the "landsat-qa-qgis-toolbox" directory.
+4. Copy all contents from inside the "src" directory to the "landsat-qa-qgis-toolbox" directory.

 ## Tool: Decode QA